Are you Smarter than 100 other Xbox Live douchebags?

 These days, it does not take much to get a 3rd person, cover based action game greenlighted for production.
 Do you have some sort of licensed property to link it to?
 Then you’re golden!
 But if you really want to spice it up, find a property that has some sort of silly gimmick for you to work with.
 That will help justify having the publisher spend millions (and the consumer $60) on a disposable six hour experience.
 This is exactly the kind of mentality behind Wanted: Weapons of Fate, the tie in game to 2008’s Angelina Jolie vehicle developed by recently defunct developer GriN.
-In such a crowded genre, Weapons of Fate likes to think of itself as being different and better from the rest, similarly to its source material, this is nothing more than a case of self delusion. → Fear the old posts.
+In such a crowded genre, Weapons of Fate likes to think of itself as being different and better from the rest, similarly to its source material, this is nothing more than a case of self delusion. → Words are the towns and cities of letters.

 Golden Jew’s Nuggets of Wisdom #5